 (5) The University plans to participate in eduroam;

 (6) Authorised users of University IT resources may use them only to discharge the responsibilities of their positions as employees, to further their studies/instruction as students, to conduct their official business with the University, or in other activities sanctioned by the University.
 All usage must be efficient, ethical and lawful.
-Questions concerning usage should be referred to CIO.
+Questions concerning usage should be referred to CIDO.

 (7) Passwords and login details are provided for the sole use of the authorised user.
 They should be treated as private and confidential, and must not be divulged or distributed.

-(8) Only the authorised owner or the Chief Information Officer or authorised support staff may read, change (including remove) or copy any data, programs, files or directories on any University computer or other computers accessed using the University network.
+(8) Only the authorised owner or the Chief Information and Digital Officer or authorised support staff may read, change (including remove) or copy any data, programs, files or directories on any University computer or other computers accessed using the University network.

 (9) A user must not attempt to interfere with IT resources or attempt to subvert the security of any University IT resource.
 This includes:

 (10) University IT resources must not be used to copy software, upload or download material that is licensed or protected under copyright or trademark laws unless such activities fall within current licensing conditions and/or copyright legislation.

 (11) University IT resources must not be used for preparing, storing, receiving, displaying, transmitting or communicating information, material or messages:

 (12) University IT resources must not be used for commercial or private gain or the gain of a third party, except where there is an established relationship to the University (e.g. a commercial entity of the University).

 (13) All University IT resources must be treated with care, irrespective of location.
 No person shall deliberately damage, help to damage or tamper with facilities, resources or services.
 No University owned or leased IT resource is to be moved off-site without appropriate permission.